ansari-akram/ip_camera/README.md

-Display different ip camera feeds in different windows using opencv-python.
+Display multiple ip camera feeds in multiple windows using thread and opencv-python.